popsim-consortium/analysis2/n_t_with_s/README.md

 identical resulting data from any demographic model found in `stdpopsim` as input to each.
-This provides an example of how standardized population simulations may be used to compare methods.
+This provides an example of how standardized population simulations may be used to compare methods softwares and selection assumptions.

-The present analyses tests how demographic inference is influenced by selection.
+The present analyses tests how demographic inference is influenced by selection (e.g, linked selection).

 The Snakemake workflow includes the necessary pipeline for simulation, analyses, and plotting in an efficient manner.
 Simply choose your parameters in a config file, and let snakemake handle the rest.
 (For large runs, the use of a cluster is highly encouraged)

 ## Workflow